 Intangible assets include goodwill, trademarks and other intangible assets and are capitalized when acquired.
 The determination of fair value involves considerable estimates and judgment.
 In particular, the fair value of a reporting unit involves, among other things, developing forecasts of future cash flows, determining an appropriate discount rate, and when goodwill impairment is implied, determining the fair value of individual assets and liabilities, including unrecorded intangibles.
 Goodwill, trademarks and other intangible assets with indefinite lives are not amortized, but are tested for impairment annually, in the fourth quarter, and more frequently if events and circumstances indicate that the asset might be impaired.
-Trademarks and other intangible assets with finite lives, which are amortized using the straight-line method over their remaining useful lives of 1 to 15 years, consistent with the pattern of economic benefits estimated to be received, are tested for impairment if events and circumstances indicate that the asset of patternet is useful lives of 1 to 15 years, consistent with the pattern of economic benefits estimated to be received, are tested for impairment if events and circumstances indicate that the asset for impairment if events and circumstances indicate that the asset of patternet is events and circumstances indicate that the asset of patternet is events and circumstances indicate that the asset of patternet is events and circumstances indicate that the asset of patternet is events and circumstances indicate that the asset of patternet is event and circumstances indicate that the asset of patternet is event and circumstances indicate that the asset of patternet is event and circumstances indicate that the asset is impaired.
+During 2023, RAI recognized an impairment on its indefinite-lived trademarks totaling \$6,877 million, and beginning January 1, 2024 its indefinite-lived trademarks associated with its cigarette brands will be reclassified as finite-lived intangibles and amortized using the straight-line method over an estimated useful life of 20 to 30 years.
+Other trademarks and intangible assets with finite lives, which are amortized using the straight-line method over their remaining useful lives of 1 to 14 years, consistent with the pattern of economic benefits estimated to be received, are tested for impairment if events and circumstances indicate that the asset is impaired.